Dressing & Clothing Management

 By: Carmen Willings

-Learning independence in dressing are important skills for all students to learn.
-These are equally important for students who are blind or visually impaired.
-It may take students longer to master this skill but it is essential to encourage independence and avoid the urge to do the task for them in a rush to complete the activity.
-It is also important for the student to develop clothing management skills.
+Independence in dressing is an important skill for everyone including individuals who are blind or visually impaired.
+It may take longer to master these skill but it is essential to encourage independence and avoid the urge to do the task for the person in a rush to complete the activity.
+It is also important for the individual to develop clothing management skills.

 All activities involved in dressing tasks will promote independence in additions to developing finger dexterity and upper body strength.
 This includes pulling up a zipper after it is started, pushing a large button through a buttonhole and pulling up pants to name a few.
 Other important dressing skills include the ability to coordinate clothing, determine if it is appropriate for the weather, determine if it is appropriate for the situation (ex. type of work, leisure, social occasion, etc.) Students may need extra help in learning how to orient their clothing.